DrewXIII/Gnail/README.md

-Build a Gmail Clone with Vue 3
+# Build a Gmail clone with Vue 3

 Remember to use: